 From Cedars-Sinai Medical Center

-Cedars-Sinai Medical Center is one of the largest and finest non-profit hospitals in the Western United States.
-For the fifth straight two-year period, Cedars-Sinai has been named Southern California’s gold standard in health care in an independent survey.
-Cedars-Sinai is internationally renowned for its diagnostic and treatment capabilities and its broad spectrum of programs and services, as well as breakthrough biomedical research and superlative medical education.
-The Medical Center ranks among the top seven non-university hospitals in the nation for its research activities.
+Cedars-Sinai Medical Center is one of the largest non-profit academic medical centers in the Western United States.
+For the fifth straight two-year period, Cedars-Sinai has been named Southern California's gold standard in health care in an independent survey.
+Cedars-Sinai is internationally renowned for its diagnostic and treatment capabilities and its broad spectrum of programs and services, as well as breakthrough in biomedical research and superlative medical education.
+Named one of the 100 "Most Wired" hospitals in health care in 2001, the Medical Center ranks among the top 10 non-university hospitals in the nation for its research activities.